CriminalPancake/void-stranger-ap/README.md

 music continued in subsequent rooms.
 Likely related to not having enough Locusts.

 3. There is a bug with how UMT recompiles the game that can cause crashes when a textbox displays with different dialogue sounds.
-I fixed all the ones needed to complete a run, but I'm sure there are other instance of this across the game.
+I fixed all the ones needed to complete a run, but I'm sure there are other instances of this across the game.
 If you run into this please provide the crash message so I can fix it.

 4. During the final RPG battle, the command menu text is squished together.